Mental health and social distancing

 We explored how we can support those whose mental health has suffered as a result of social distancing and the general climate of uncertainty, even of fear.
 Mental health services are harder to access and so we may find ourselves as individuals or churches called on to journey with those who are struggling.
-The webinar is a conversation between mental health chaplains Stuart and Nikki Jenkins, Ruth Rice from Renew Wellbeing, and Sarah Fegredo who runs a well-being cafe as part of he role as Baptist minister for Hugglescote Community Church.
-We included some reflections on the current situation from someone who suffers from depression and anxiety.
+The webinar is a conversation between mental health chaplains Stuart and Nikki Jenkins, and Sarah Fegredo who runs a well-being cafe as part of her role as Baptist minister for Hugglescote Community Church.
+These discussions were set against a powerful and insightful recorded testimony from a Baptist Christian who suffers from depression and anxiety herself.

 Mental health support for yourself